sergelhomme/Network_Analysis/README.md

 ## Installation

 Download zip.
+Extract folders from zip file.
 Choose your plugin version (see above).
 Then paste 'network_analysis' folder in the QGIS plugin repository.
-For instance, for windows users, paste it in "C:\Program Files\QGIS xxxx\apps\qgis\python\plugins"
+For instance, for windows users, paste it in "C:\Program Files\QGIS xxxx\apps\qgis\python\plugins".

 ## Illustrations